Nalgesin, 275 mg 20 pcs

 often: thirst, increased sweating;

-Clinical studies and epidemiologic data suggest that use of some NSAIDs (especially high doses and long-term therapy) may be associated with a slightly increased risk of arterial thrombosis (e.g., myocardial infarction or stroke).
+Clinical studies and epidemiological data suggest that the use of some NSAIDs (especially high doses and long-term therapy) may be associated with a small increase in the risk of arterial thrombosis (eg, myocardial infarction or stroke).

-Disorders of the blood and lymphatic system: aplastic anemia, hemolytic anemia.
+Blood and lymphatic system disorders: aplastic anemia, hemolytic anemia.

 Nervous system disorders: aseptic meningitis, cognitive dysfunction.

-Skin and subcutaneous tissue disorders: erythema multiforme, photosensitivity reactions similar to late cutaneous porphyria and epidermolysis bullosa, urticaria.
+Skin and subcutaneous tissue disorders: erythema multiforme, photosensitivity reactions similar to porphyria cutanea tarda and epidermolysis bullosa, urticaria.

 Vascular disorders: vasculitis.

-General disorders and disorders at the site of administration: angioedema, hyperglycemia, hypoglycemia.
+General disorders and disorders at the injection site: angioedema, hyperglycemia, hypoglycemia.

-If you notice these phenomena, stop taking the drug and see a physician, if possible.
+If you notice such phenomena, stop taking the drug and, if possible, consult a doctor.

 Overdose